yuichi110/drawlib_docs/docs/docs/v0_1/_sources/manual/foundations/build_many/doc.rst.txt

 Building many images
 ======================

-Drawlib is designed for creating lots of illust for ducumentation etc.
+Drawlib is designed for creating numerous illustrations, such as those used in documentation.
+It provides the ``drawlib`` command for bulk building images under a specified directory, allowing you to easily apply defined styles to many illustrations.

-Here is a typical build process.
+Here is a typical build process for documentation.
+As shown, we first build many images and then build the documentation using those images.

 .. figure:: ../../introductions/index/image3.png
     :width: 600